Estimation and Inference for Policy Relevant Treatment Effects: Introduction

 Our proposed method is applicable to empirical studies that identify and estimate marginal treatment effects and/or policy relevant treatment effects.
 Examples include, but are not limited to, \citet{auld:2005}, \citet{basu/heckman/navarro/urzua:2007}, \citet{doyle:2008}, \citet{moffitt:2008}, \citet{chuang/lai:2010}, \citet{carneiro/heckman/vytlacil:2011}, \citet{galasso/schankerman/serrano:2013}, \citet{basu/jena/goldman/philipson/dubois:2014}, \citet{belskaya/peter/posso:2014}, \citet{johar/maruyama:2014}, \citet{lindquist/santavirta:2014}, \citet{moffitt:2014}, \citet{dobbie/song:2015}, \citet{jensen/nielsen:2016}, \citet{kasahara/liang/rodrigue:2016}, \citet{carneiro/lokshin/umapathi:2017}, \citet{cornelissen/dustmann/raute/schonberg:2018}, \citet{felfe/lalive:2018}, and \citet{kamhofer/schmitz/westphal:2018}.

 The rest of this paper is organized as follows.
 Section \ref{sec:model} introduces a model based on \citet{carneiro/lee:2009}.
+Section \ref{sec:overview} presents an informal overview of our proposed method.
 Section \ref{sec:orthogonal_score} presents an orthogonal score for double debiased estimation of the PRTE.
 Section \ref{sec:large_sample} discusses large sample properties of the double debiased estimator for inference.
 Section \ref{sec:simulations} presents Monte Carlo simulation studies.
+Section \ref{sec:empirical} presents an empirical illustration.
 The paper is summarized in Section \ref{sec:summary}.
-The appendix contains proofs and additional details.
+The appendix contains proofs and additional details that are important but relegated there due to their lengths.